reflectoring/reflectoring.github.io/_posts/2021-10-31-one-best-way.md

   auto: 0112-ide
 ---

 Let's talk about what it means to find the one best way of doing something.
 We've been trying to answer this question since the dawn of someone teaching anyone how to do a task.

 Quite simply, it only makes sense to lead the best way you know how to do something if you're going to teach it at all.

 ## What's the "One Best Way"?

 When we take a step back to consider what goes into declaring the best way, we have to look at what this meant 100 years ago.

-Indeed, a century before, this dilemma was being pondered by Frederick Taylor, Frank and Lillian Gilbreth, Henry Gantt of Gantt Chart fame, and Karl Barth, who invented the compound slide rule and others.
+Indeed, a century ago, this dilemma was being pondered by Frederick Taylor, Frank and Lillian Gilbreth, Henry Gantt of Gantt Chart fame, and Karl Barth, who invented the compound slide rule and others.
 With mass production slowly gaining traction, finding a 'one best way' wasn't simply an academic thought experiment but a million-dollar question.

 Taylor felt that you should find the most efficient worker in the factory and train everybody else to do things the same way that that worker did.

-Gilbert's thought that maybe there was a little more to it and that maybe there wasn't just a single one best way.
+The Gilbreths thought that maybe there was a little more to it and that maybe there wasn't just a single one best way.
 Frank and especially Lillian Gilbreth are also doing some studies that sound modern to us about worker satisfaction, psychological fitness for jobs, feedback loops and fatigue reduction.
 These discussions were happening simultaneously in silos with Ford Motor Company, essentially reinventing the wheel that scientific management was still building.

 The emphasis of the conversation was very much on manufacturing physical goods as quickly as efficiently and efficiently as possible.
 While today's 'One Best Way' discussion centres more on the production of digital goods and services, one salient point stands: if you're going to teach someone to do a task, you're going to set the standards for what's good enough, and you're going to push for the best way to be the cheapest way to make a buck.
 None of this is inherently wrong.
 The pursuit of maximizing our output levels is a natural byproduct of industry.
 It's just how business works.